 AVEO’s partner Astellas is conducting BATON-CRC, an open-label, multicenter, randomized Phase 2 clinical trial, evaluating tivozanib in combination with modified FOLFOX6 (mFOLFOX6) compared to bevacizumab in combination with mFOLFOX6 as first-line therapy in patients with advanced metastatic colorectal cancer (CRC).
-Patient enrollment in BATON-CRC is complete and results are expected in 2014.
+In December 2013, data from a planned interim analysis of the Phase 2 study of tivozanib in patients with colorectal cancer indicate that the study is unlikely to meet the primary endpoint in the intent-to-treat patient population.
+Interim data are being evaluated, and AVEO and Astellas are in discussions regarding next steps.

 VEGF in Solid Tumors